-A note to Vodka Martini drinkers who allow nary a whiff of vermouth to touch their glass: You’re barely drinking a cocktail, let alone a Martini.
+A note to Vodka Martini drinkers who allow nary a whiff of vermouth to touch their lips: You’re barely drinking a cocktail, let alone a Martini.
 Not that there’s anything wrong with that.
-But in the summer heat, why not flip the script?
+But, if you’re in the mood for a less potent drink, why not flip the script?

 A Reverse Vodka Martini, in which the ratios of vodka and vermouth are switched, might be the answer you didn’t know you were seeking.
 A greater proportion of vermouth to spirit was once how folks drank their Martinis, anyway, back before vodka was part of the equation.
 When vodka did start making its way into Martinis, around the middle of the 20th century, it quickly took after what its gin cousin had become: A nearly all-booze affair.

 If you’re looking to stay sharp while you indulge in that well-deserved cocktail hour, try one of these four takes on the Reverse Vodka Martini.
 Each one is big on flavor and low on proof.

 Juyoung Kang, the head bartender at The Dorsey in Las Vegas’ Venetian, loves the balance that amontillado sherry brings to cocktails.
 In this Vodka Martini variation, she uses it along with Chablis and a bit of Grand Marnier to add roundness to a drink that’s bracing but won’t knock you out.
 “A low-ABV cocktail keeps you happy and buzzed without you getting all tipsy,” says Kang.
 Moderation never looked so good.